ChinaskiJr/Openclassrooms_PHP_POO_fight_game/README.md

 # Openclassrooms_PHP_POO_fight_game

-### What is is ?
+### What is it ?

 Program written for the Openclassrooms course on the object oriented programmation with PHP.
-It require a SQL file that you can create with this MySQL instruction :
+It requires a SQL file that you can create with this MySQL instruction :

 ```sql
 CREATE TABLE IF NOT EXISTS `characters` (